homearanya/active-escapes/src/pages/tours/umko-rafting.md

     - heading: Day 2
       subHeading: Rafting Day 1
       description:
-        - Enjoy an early morning run or hike on the reserve property before breakfast (a guided hike can be arranged if the group wishes to do this) – abundance of non-dangerous game on the farm property -  Nyala, Kudu, Giraffe, Warthog, Wildebeest and Zebra'
+        - Enjoy an early morning run or hike on the reserve before breakfast (a guided hike can be arranged if the group wishes to do this) – abundance of non-dangerous game on the farm property -  Nyala, Kudu, Giraffe, Warthog, Wildebeest and Zebra.
         - Breakfast
-        - '09h00: Get collected from the Bush Camp – 4x4 transfer approx. 25kms upstream'
+        - '09h00: Get collected from the Bush Camp – 4x4 transfer approx. 25km upstream.'
         - Comprehensive Safety Briefing on the River Banks
         - 'Todays rafting will take you from <strong>Daisy Chains Rapid to Lower Nkonka:</strong> 13-14km Raft / Grade 3+ (low water) to Grade 4+(high water)'
-        - 'Overnight: same <strong>Bushcamp </strong>(no need to pack bags)'
+        - 'Overnight: same <strong>Bushcamp </strong>(no need to pack bags)' (Breakfast.
-        - (Breakfast.
 Picnic lunch on the river.
 Dinner back at Camp)

     - heading: Day 3
       subHeading: 'Rafting Day 2 & Departure'